databricks/mlops-stacks/{{cookiecutter.project_name}}/docs/ml-developer-guide.md

 to submit your code for testing and production deployment.

-Otherwise, if exploring a new ML problem and satisfied with the results (e.g. you were able to train a model with reasonable performance on your dataset), you may be ready to productionize your ML pipeline.
+Otherwise, if exploring a new ML problem and satisfied with the results (e.g. you were able to train a model with reasonable performance on your dataset), you may be ready to productionize your ML recipe.
 To do this, ask your ops team to follow the [MLOps Setup Guide](./mlops-setup.md) to set up CI/CD and deploy production training/inference pipelines.